 Congratulations to the four winners of the PADI Your Scuba View photo contest!
 The contest asked for users to share their personal view of scuba diving including topside and/or underwater highlights of scuba diving including, but not limited to, dive buddies, shore, pool or boat dives, specialty courses, marine life, unusual dive […]Read more ›

 Today, safety stops are a common practice.
 Every diver knows that before ascending, one should stop at 5 metres / 15 feet for three minutes to help off-gas the nitrogen absorbed while diving.
-The safety stop not only slows the release of nitrogen, which reduces the risk of decompression sickness, […]Read more ›
+The purpose of the safety stop is to unload nitrogen, however it’s intended to give your body […]Read more ›